bitcoin/bitcoin/doc/psbt.md

-# PSBT Howto for Bitcoin Core
+# PSBT How-to for Bitcoin Core

 Since Bitcoin Core 0.17, an RPC interface exists for Partially Signed Bitcoin Transactions (PSBTs, as specified in